yohannesHL/dupfinder/README.md

 # Dupfinder

-An efficient way to find duplicate files.
+An tool that helps identify duplicate files with optional deduplication.
 Comparison is done via `SHA-256` hashs.
 Results are output to `duplicates.json` file in the current directory.

 ![GitHub](https://img.shields.io/github/license/yohannesHL/dupfinder)